GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 Note:

-* The project directory is the directory that contains the .devcontainer directory
+* The project directory should contain the .devcontainer folder.

 ---

-#### Step 2: vscode will ask to install the Dev Containers extension, accept
+#### Step 2: VSCode will prompt you to install the Dev Containers extension &mdash; accept

-(unless the extension is already installed)
+(Unless it's already installed.)

 ---